Ayushk4/semStance/data/README.md

-pre_process.json stores dict mapping tweet_id to tokenized pre_processed_text
+pre_process.py stores list with of dicts.
+With each dict containing tweet_id, label, marger, tokenized tweet text.
+Saved into data/pre_processed.json